great-expectations/great_expectations/docs/docusaurus/docs/core/configure_project_settings/configure_credentials/configure_credentials.md

-Credentials, whether they are tokens for accessing third party apps such as Slack or connection strings for accessing your data, should be stored securely outside of version control.  {GxData.product_name} allows you to securely store credentials of all types as environment variables on a local system, or as entries in an uncommitted config file.
+Credentials, whether they are tokens for accessing third party apps such as Slack or connection strings for accessing your data, should be stored securely outside of version control.
+GX Core allows you to securely store credentials of all types as environment variables on a local system, or as entries in an uncommitted config file.
 These credentials are then referenced by variable name in your version controlled code, and implemented by GX through string substitution.

 ### Prerequisites

 - The ability to set environment variables or a File Data Context.

-{GxData.product_name} also supports referencing credentials that have been stored in the AWS Secrets Manager, Google Cloud Secret Manager, and Azure Key Vault secrets managers.
-To set up {GxData.product_name} to access one of these secrets managers you will additionally require:
+GX Core also supports referencing credentials that have been stored in the AWS Secrets Manager, Google Cloud Secret Manager, and Azure Key Vault secrets managers.
+To set up GX Core to access one of these secrets managers you will additionally require:

 - The ability to install Python modules with `pip`.